Two Constraint Compilation Methods for Lifted Planning: Experimental Evaluation

 Our aim is to evaluate \lccr and \lcc against state-of-the-art approaches.
 To do this, we generated a new benchmark based on the $7$ domains of the latest International Planning Competition (IPC)~\cite{DBLP:journals/aim/TaitlerAEBFGPSSSSS24}, including problems with many objects and high-arity actions that are challenging for grounding-based compilations.
 Specifically, we created two datasets, each with $20$ tasks per domain: one with ground constraints, denoted by ``Ground", and one with constraints containing quantifiers ($\forall$, $\exists$), denoted by ``Non-Ground".
 These datasets contained $280$ problems in total and were generated as follows.
 First, we used the IPC generators to construct problem instances without constraints.
 Second, we introduced ground constraints that complicate an optimal solution of the problem using a custom constraint generator, yielding the Ground dataset.
 Third, we modified the produced ground constraints by introducing quantifiers, leading to our Non-Ground dataset.
 Additional details on constraint generation, along with statistics on the generated constraints, are provided in Appendix \ref{sec:appendix:experiments:constraints}.

 We used TCORE as our baseline, as it has been proven more effective~\cite{DBLP:conf/aips/BonassiGPS21} than other methods~\cite{DBLP:conf/aips/Edelkamp06,DBLP:conf/aips/BentonCC12,DBLP:conf/ijcai/HsuWHC07,DBLP:conf/ijcai/TorresB15} for handling PDDL constraints.
-We also included LTL-C, a lifted compiler that is specifically designed for quantified constraints~\cite{DBLP:conf/aaai/BaierM06}\footnote{We provide further discussion on LTL-C in Appendix \ref{sec:appendix:ltlc}.}.
+We also included LTL-C, a lifted compiler that supports quantified LTL constraints~\cite{DBLP:conf/aaai/BaierM06}.
+Unlike our encodings, LTL-C compiles the constraints by first translating them into finite-state automatons.
 All compiled instances were solved using LAMA \cite{DBLP:journals/jair/RichterW10}, a state-of-the-art satisficing planner.
-We configured LAMA to stop after finding the first solution and disabled its invariant generation, as this allowed all evaluated systems to solve more instances.
-All experiments were run on an Intel Xeon Gold 6140M 2.3 GHz, with runtime and memory limits of 1800s and 8GB, respectively. \lccr\footnote{\url{https://github.com/Periklismant/LiftedTCORE}}, \lcc\footnote{\url{https://github.com/LBonassi95/NumericTCORE}} and our benchmark\footnote{\url{https://github.com/Periklismant/aaai26-pddl3-benchmark}} are publicly available.
+We stopped LAMA after finding the first solution and disabled its invariant generation.
+All experiments were run on an Intel Xeon Gold 6140M 2.3 GHz, with runtime and memory limits of 1800s and 8GB, respectively. \lccr\footnote{\url{https://github.com/Periklismant/LiftedTCORE}} and \lcc\footnote{\url{https://github.com/LBonassi95/NumericTCORE}} were implemented using the Unified Planning library~\cite{DBLP:journals/softx/MicheliBRSVFRTBGIIKPSSS25}; their code and our benchmark\footnote{\url{https://github.com/Periklismant/aaai26-pddl3-benchmark}} are publicly available.